Hi, I’m Matt.

 Raising and leading my family is the most important work I will ever do.
 Boy, this is getting deep for a window washing website..

-My ultimate goal is to someday retire into writing.
+My ultimate goal is to someday retire into writing #likeaVoss.
+Writing is in my blood; my dad writes for the local Cody, Wyoming newspaper, my aunt (Ann Voss Peterson) writes action-packed spy/detective thrillers, and my grandmother (Carol Voss) writes inspirational, Christian romance.
+By all means, please click on their names to learn more about my #awesomeVossome family!
 Mark Twain once said, “It was then that I became a writer; I haven’t worked a day since.”

 I love to write, if you hadn’t noticed, and I’m blessed to have an off-season in the winter where I get to put some focus there.
-Over Winter 2017, I created a website at letstalkaboutthat.net where I write weekly articles to talk about whatever I feel like talking about that week.
+Over Winter 2017, I created a website at letstalkaboutthat.net where I publish occasional articles to talk about whatever I feel the world needs to be said.

 I like to write about anything that could end up helping someone some day- theology, overcoming adversity, success in relationships, and how I’ve benefited from my own experiences in my small corner of Planet Earth.
 I also write my thoughts about some of the books I read.

 In general, my hope is to make the most of my life by helping others to make the most of theirs.

 So there it is.
 If you want to talk windows, head on over to the contact page or just give me a call at (314)775-1080.